ENSwR/simulation/README.md

 included, and can be reproduced again by running the simulation with the configuration files again.

-**Note:** Results for simulation running 4.config are not included due to filesize.
+**Note:** Results for simulation running [./configs/4.config](https://github.com/ENSwR/simulation/blob/main/configs/4.config) are not included due to filesize.
 This simulation config runs 2,100,000 timesteps on a 10x10 environment.
 The resulting .csv is approximately 12GB.
-To obtain these results, run the simulation using 4.config and allow considerable time for the simulation to run through each timestep.
+To obtain these results, run the simulation using [./configs/4.config](https://github.com/ENSwR/simulation/blob/main/configs/4.config) and allow considerable time for the simulation to run through each timestep.
 Expect a long wait after the final timestep while the resulting .csv is being created.

+Additional details are available in [./results/README.md](https://github.com/ENSwR/simulation/tree/main/results#readme)

+Resources requirement outputs for this run are shown in [./results/4-resources.txt](https://github.com/ENSwR/simulation/blob/main/results/4-resources.txt)

 ## requirements.txt
 Contains the packages and versions info required to run the simulation.